zirenlegend/EverMemOS/docs/dev_docs/development_standards.md

 ### Environment Configuration Description

 The project depends on various databases and middleware.
-To ensure consistency and security of the development environment, these configurations are uniformly managed and distributed by the operations team.
+To ensure consistency and security of development environments, these configurations are uniformly managed and distributed by the operations team.

-#### Configuration Items Involved
+#### Configuration Items

-Development environment typically requires the following configurations:
+Development environment typically needs the following configurations:

 **Database Configuration**
 - MongoDB connection information